cxycode32/Train-Custom-Classification-Model/README.md

   └── ...

 ```
-A CSV file named **data_labels.csv** should contain the mapping of filenames to their corresponding labels.
+A CSV file named **dataset.csv** should contain the mapping of filenames to their corresponding labels.

 ## Usage